cloud-bulldozer/benchmark-comparison/README.md

 ### CodeStyling and Linting

-Touchstone uses [pre-commit](https://pre-commit.com) framework to maintain the code linting and python code styling.<br>
+Touchstone uses [pre-commit](https://pre-commit.com) framework to maintain the code linting and python code styling.
-The CI would run the pre-commit check on each pull request.<br>
+The CI would run the pre-commit check on each pull request.
-We encourage our contributors to follow the same pattern, while contributing to the code.<br>
+We encourage our contributors to follow the same pattern, while contributing to the code.

-The pre-commit configuration file is present in the repository `.pre-commit-config.yaml`<br>
-It contains the different code styling and linting guide which we use for the application.
+The pre-commit configuration file is present in the repository `.pre-commit-config.yaml` It contains the different code styling and linting guide which we use for the application.

-Following command can be used to run the pre-commit:<br>
+Following command can be used to run the pre-commit:
 `pre-commit run --all-files`

 If pre-commit is not installed in your system, it can be install with : `pip install pre-commit`